cjratcliff/variational-dropout/README.md

-### TensorFlow implementation of the method from Variational Dropout Sparsifies Deep Neural Networks, Molchanov et al. (2017)
+### Variational Dropout Sparsifies Deep Neural Networks
+#### Molchanov et al. (2017)

+Implementation for Tensorflow.
 Based on the Theano/Lasagne implementation by the authors at https://github.com/ars-ashuha/variational-dropout-sparsifies-dnn.

 #### Requirements
-TensorFlow 1.1
+- TensorFlow 1.1
-Python 2.7
+- Python 2.7
-Numpy
+- Numpy
-Scikit-learn
+- Scikit-learn
-Keras
+- Keras

 This is a work in progress.